andy5995/vs-fltk/docs/faq.md

 ### Theming and colors schemes.
 What can I do?

 FLTK, the toolkit on which `vs` is based, has limited capabilities in this respect.
-Out of the box, it makes opinionated choices on what and how to render boxes, with a limited collection of variants embedded in the engine.
-So, indexed colors and frame types have their semantics enforced by FLTK itself and are globally shared in the process.
+Out of the box, it makes opinionated choices on what and how to render boxes based on its class, and of there are just a few embedded in the engine.
+Hence, both indexed colors and frame types have their semantics enforced by FLTK and are globally shared within each process.
-Within these constraints one can specify any color or any rendering function for the different frame types.
-But they cannot define new classes out of thin air.
+Given these constraints, one can specify any color or any rendering function for the different frame types (even SVG images).
+Yet it is not possible to introduce new classes out of thin air.

-If you need a granular level of control, this is likely not the right framework for you; it is possible to define custom draw functions and adopt mixins to override the default style, but doing it more than occasionally would result in a messy codebase.
-If that is a typical requirement for your application, you would be better served by other frameworks.
+It is possible to define custom draw functions and adopt mixins to override the default style, but doing it more than occasionally would result in some quite messy code.
+If you need fine and frequent control over your UI, `vs` is likely not the right framework for you.

 ### Don't we have fluid already for FLTK?

 [fluid](https://www.fltk.org/doc-1.4/fluid.html) is an excellent tool, but in my opinion it has few problems:

 - The visual editor is nice, but it does not really allow the definition of custom widgets as standalone and reusable components.
-At least, not as easily.
+At least, not easily enough.
 - It integrates C/C++ code only to "fill in" the missing parts of the application, in a way which I don't find particularly ergonomic.
-- It does nothing to provide runtime capabilities for the UI beyond what FLTK offers.
+- It does nothing to provide runtime capabilities for the UI beyond what FLTK offers, which is a bit too basic.
-- It is restricted to C/C++, unless you linked your own dynamic library written in your language of choice.
+- It is restricted to C/C++, unless you linked your own dynamic library written with a language of choice.

+### Is there any plan to support alternative backends to fltk?

+Short answer, no. However, most of the infrastructure and code of this repo has only minimal reliance over fltk.
+It is possible for more and more of this code to be exported in a generic `vs` repo, and promote alternative backends from there.
+One scenario which might be interesting to consider is [lgvl](https://lvgl.io/) for example.

 ## Likely pitfalls